BradleyCodeU/bradleycodeu.github.io/_apcsp/tk/044TkWeirdCalcInputValidationReview.md

 ## Project Details:

-Using Mu or repl.it...
+1. Create a validInput function that takes one argument userInput.
+Returns True or False.
+Use try-except so that the app doesn't crash.
+Try converting the input to an int.

-1. Create an Entry widget (you may NOT use Spinboxes for this project) for number 1 and another Entry widget for number 2
+2. Create an Entry widget (you may NOT use Spinboxes for this project) for number 1 and another Entry widget for number 2
-2. Create a Button widget
+3. Create a Button widget
-3. When the Button is pressed:
+4. When the Button is pressed:
-   1. if NOT Validate input, create a messagebox that will show an error.
-Check that user has input numbers and that number 2 is not zero.
+   1. if NOT valid input, create a messagebox that will show an error.
    1. Otherwise, if input is valid create messageboxes that will show info:
       - Give the sum of the two numbers
       - Give the difference between the two numbers
       - Give the product of the two numbers (the result of multiplication)
-      - Give the quotient (the result of division)
+      - If the second number is not zero, give the quotient (the result of division).

 ### Remember: